jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/11/2017-11-30-the-most-basic-rule-when-writing-code.md

 > All code should emphasize **"what"** it does over **"how"**, including test code.

-Jonathan Boccara declared it as [**"the principle that rules them all"**:](https://simpleprogrammer.com/2017/01/27/respecting-abstraction/).
+Jonathan Boccara declared it as [**"the principle to rule them all"**:](https://simpleprogrammer.com/2017/01/27/respecting-abstraction/).

 > ...respecting levels of abstraction... , [focusing on] **what** a particular piece of code intends to do as opposed to **how** it is implemented... is the one principle to rule them all because it automatically applies all the best practices...
 When you follow it, you’ll find yourself naturally writing code with a high-quality design.